 Chris has written to Trevor May to confirm we will not be asking for any maintenance until we re-open.

-HUGE thanks to Chris for following up the grant from Southwark, applying for it and getting them to agree to give it to Camber in very quick time A cheque for £10,000 has been received and will tide over the club while it is closed and not getting any income.
+HUGE thanks to Chris for following up the grant from Southwark, applying for it and getting them to agree to give it to Camber in very quick time A payment of £10,000 has been received and will tide over the club while it is closed and not getting any income.

 Events since last meeting have moved on and as members had been seen playing on the courts despite the closure notice the code to the locks have been changed and the nets removed so that the club now complies with the LTA’s requirement of complete shutdown